Sziszka90/FinanceApp.LLMProcessor/README.md

-# 🤖 LLM Processor Service
+# 💼 Finance App - LLM Processor

-📦 **AI-powered transaction categorization microservice for Personal Finance App**
+## 📦 A sophisticated personal finance management platform with intelligent transaction processing

-This is a Python-based microservice that provides intelligent transaction categorization using OpenAI's GPT-4.
+This is a Python-based microservice that provides intelligent transaction categorization and processing using OpenAI's GPT-4.
 It receives transaction data via REST API, processes it through AI models, and publishes the results back to the message queue for consumption by the main finance application.

-🧠 **LangGraph Agent Orchestration** - The service uses LangGraph as the agent framework to orchestrate LLM-powered workflows, enabling advanced tool usage, structured output, and multi-step reasoning for financial queries.
+The service also able to call MCP endpoint allowing you to use backend tools via **LangChain**.
+This enables advanced financial operations, such as transaction group analysis and custom tool execution, directly from LLM-powered workflows.

-### 🎯 Core Features
+## 🎯 Current Features

-✅ **AI Transaction Matching** - Uses GPT-4 to categorize bank transactions into appropriate groups
+✅ **AI Transaction Matching**
+  - Uses GPT-4 to categorize bank transactions into appropriate groups

-✅ **FastAPI Framework** - Modern, fast web framework with automatic API documentation
-✅ **Async Message Processing** - RabbitMQ integration with aio_pika for reliable message handling
+✅ **Async Message Processing**
+  - RabbitMQ integration with aio_pika for reliable message handling

-✅ **Token-based Authentication** - Secure API access with Bearer token validation
+✅ **Token-based Authentication**
+  - Secure API access with Bearer token validation

-✅ **Background Task Processing** - Non-blocking AI processing with FastAPI background tasks
+✅ **Background Task Processing**
+  - Non-blocking AI processing with FastAPI background tasks

-✅ **Robust Error Handling** - Retry mechanisms and connection resilience
+✅ **Robust Error Handling**
+  - Retry mechanisms and connection resilience

 ## 🏗️ Architecture